harisont/formal-to-some-extent-notes/formal-to-some-extent-notes.md

 ## Essential vocabulary

+- _Word form_ or _orthographic word_ = a certain form of a certain lemma (e.g. the feminine form of an adjective in Italian, the _bestämd_ form of a Swedish word or the past simple of an English verb)

+- _Grammatical word_ = words defined in terms of their place in the paradigm, described for instance as "the past simple of verb X"

 - _Lexeme_ = abstract lexical entity consisting of __form + meaning__.
 It represents a
   set of forms (note: this is according to the slides.
-I actually think that a better definition would be: “__basic unit of a language with *lexical meaning*__ consisting of one or several words, the elements of which do not separately convey the (lexical) meaning of the whole”)
+I actually think that a better definition would be: “__basic unit of a language with *lexical meaning*__ consisting of one or several words, the elements of which do not separately convey the (lexical) meaning of the whole”.
+An even clearer definition is: "the set of all forms that have the same meaning")

+- _Lemma_ = basic form that represents the set of word forms of a lexeme e.g. in a dictionary (even though I cannot unsee that this is exactly how Bauer defines lexemes...)

 - _Root_ = basic part of a lexeme not further analyzable either in terms of inflectional or derivational morphology, always present in every form (note: compounds have two roots)

 - _Stem_ = a root or a root + a derivational morpheme changing its meaning (example: “deduce” is a stem but not a root, as it can be analysed in terms of “de” + “duce”)

-- _Lemma_ = basic form that represents the word e.g. in a dictionary (even though I cannot unsee that this is exactly how Bauer defines lexemes...)

-- _Word form_ or _orthographic word_ = a certain form of a certain lemma (e.g. the feminine form of an adjective in Italian, the _bestämd_ form of a Swedish word or the past simple of an English verb)

-- _Grammatical word_ = words defined in terms of their place in the paradigm, described for instance as "the past simple of verb X"

 - _String_ = sequence of characters

 - _Morpheme_ = smallest meaningful unit (of a word).
-By _meaningful_, we refer both to lexical and grammatical (see below), e.g. the word “unfair” is composed of two morphemes (“un” + “fair”).
+By _meaningful_, we refer both to lexical and grammatical meaning (see below), e.g. the word “unfair” is composed of two morphemes (“un” + “fair”).
 According to Bauer, this is actually how you define _morphs_, but as we will see later most sources agree on the fact that a morph is, instead, the _phonetic_ realization of that morpheme.
 They are divided into:
   - _free_ (standalone) morphemes
   - _bound_ morphemes (the _base_ of a word is the part to which bound morphemes are attached):
     - _roots_